Thursday, December 31, 2020

 My next assignment was a move over to Inside Albany, an independently produced public affairs program that ran statewide on PBS stations.
 Helmed by Dave Hepp, the show ran from 1975 through 2006 and it provides an excellent record of the major issues and major players in state politics during that time.
 The entire series archive is available online at Syracuse University.

 Upon my arrival that first day I was met by the same pretty blond intern I met at WRGB for my interview with Neil Goldstein, Elizabeth Sykes.
 An unbelievable coincidence, it helped to ease my nerves and I was nervous.
-As a grip, I would be working closely with the crew for interviews with major state political leaders, including the legendary Governor Mario Cuomo, whose was regarded nearly as a saint in my Italian family.
+As a grip, I would be working closely with the crew for interviews with major state political leaders, including the legendary Governor Mario Cuomo, who was regarded nearly as a saint in my Italian family.

 Inside Albany’s production space was rented out from NYN and only comprised two small bedroom-sized connected offices.
 The outer office was cramped with desks for Dave, his co-host, and two for technicians, one of which I shared with my fellow intern Elizabeth.
 The inner office has an editing suite and served as a locked storage room for the equipment.
 The staff was relatively small, with a staff of five: Dave and his co-host Lise Bang-Jensen, the director Gary Glinski, and two camera operators, Caro Thompson and Mike Melita.